New revised policy: No test before discharge says Health Ministry

 New Delhi, May 09: The Ministry of Home Affairs has issued a revised discharge policy for those affected with COVID-19.

-The revised policy is aligned with the guidelines on the 3 tier COVID-19 facilities and the categorisation of the patients based on clinical severity, the Health Ministry has said.
+The revised policy is aligned with the guidelines on the three tier COVID-19 facilities and the categorisation of the patients based on clinical severity, the Health Ministry has said.

 Mild/very mild/pre-symptomatic cases: